Byte-Nova/Rimworld-Together/README.md

-# Rimworld Together - SERVER FILES
+# Rimworld Together - SOURCE FILES
 ## A Community Driven Multiplayer Mod!
 ### Mod is currently a work in progress!
 Please report any broken stuff you find!